mindsmiths/docs/docs/tutorials/web-interactions/5-chaining-screens.md

 But to create a real web-app experience, you usually want to create a sequence of linked screens the user can switch between.

 We'll now show you how to do just that: we'll add a function that shows multiple screens, specifying the transitions between them.
-To tell Armory which screen to switch to, just specify the name of the next screen as the value of the SubmitButton.
+To tell Armory which screen to switch to, just specify the name of the next screen as the value of the `SubmitButton`.
-For example, in the code below, the “Cool, let's go!” button at the bottom of the `"welcome"` screen leads to the screen on which we ask the user for their name (the `"askForName"` screen):
+For example, in the code below, the `“Cool, let's go!”` button at the bottom of the `"welcome"` screen leads to the screen on which we ask the user for their name (the `"askForName"` screen):

 :::tip
 You can learn more about components and how to define them [here](/docs/integrations/web).